Looking for things to do in Molokai? This guide has got you covered.

 Today, there are still a handful of former patients who live on this peninsula.
 It’s been converted into a National Historical Park, which only allows up to 100 visitors to the Kalaupapa peninsula each day.

 Kalaupapa is only accessible by the 3.5-mile Kalaupapa Pali Trail, or by plane.

-Note: As of June 2019, hiking tours to Kalaupapa have been indefinitely canceled due to a landslide.
-It’s expected that the trail will re-open later in 2019 or early 2020, but it’s not certain.
+Note: Currently, hiking tours to Kalaupapa have been indefinitely canceled due to COVID-19.
 Refer to the National Park Service website for more details.

 Don’t miss the hot bread!

 Each loaf of bread is absolutely massive, and can be split between 3-4 adults.
 Otherwise, you can always save some leftovers for breakfast, lunch, and dinner the next day.
-This sweet treat is one of the top highlights of a visit to Molokai, so don’t miss out!
+Tasting this sweet treat is one of the top things to do in Molokai, so don’t miss out!

 Leave your mark on Hawaii’s largest white sand beach

 Relaxing at the beach is one of the top things to do in Molokai (and Hawaii in general).